singularity-energy/singularity-energy-python-sdk/README.md

 This package is the Python integration for real time energy data powered by [Singularity](https://www.singularity.energy)

+Read the full documentation on our [readthedocs page](https://singularity-energy.readthedocs.io/en/latest/)

 ## Examples

 Here are a couple examples you can use to get started: